Geometrical theory of the shift current in presence of disorder and interaction

+Notice that I am adopting here the same logic as for \equ{comm}, which indeed in the OBCs case is an identity, while in the PBCs case is a {\it definition} of the off-diagonal elements of the $\hat{z}$ operator.
+Quite analogously it has been proved here that \equ{this} is an identity within OBCs; it becomes a definition within PBCs.
+The ``forbidden'' position operator appearing in \equ{forbid} is here tamed by adopting in \equ{this} exactly the same logic as routinely done for \equ{comm}.

+By inserting \equ{this} in \equ{s2} we finally obtain the compact expression: which is the major result of the present Letter.
+The $\ket{\Psi_n}$ are the most general excited states of the $N$-electron insulating system; the virtue of \equ{s3} is of being very general and formally exact, while the excited states $\ket{\Psi_n}$ of an explicitly correlated Hamiltonian are notoriously challenging on the computational side.

+Most of the shift-current literature is rooted in band-structure theory for noninteracting electrons.
+A few papers considered renormalizing the single-particle energies to include interaction effects \cite{Chaudhary22} and electron-hole contributions to both dipole matrix elements and excitation energies \cite{Pedersen15,Fei20}; the latter approach also allows for excitonic subbandgap shift currents \cite{Chan21}.
+The present quite general formulation includes in principle such kind of excitations; furthermore, given its simplicity, it might provide the basis for the future development of some other approximations.

+In a mean-field framework (either Hartree-Fock or Kohn-Sham) both the ground state and the excited states have a simple form; \equ{s3} assumes a simple form as well, for both disordered and crystalline systems.
+The remaining of this Letter is devoted to these cases.

-From now on we consider a system of independent electrons.
-The ground state $\ket{\Psi_0}$ s a Slater determinant of $N/2$ doubly-occupied periodic orbitals $\ket{u_j}$ with energies $\epsilon_j$; the generic excited state $\ket{\Psi_n}$ is a monoexcited determinant where the occupied state $j$ is replaced by the unoccupied $j'$ one; the transition frequency $\omega_{0n}$ becomes then $\omega_{jj'} = (\epsilon_{j'} - \epsilon_j)/\hbar$.
-One thus recasts \equ{d1} as where $\mu$ is the Fermi level, and The many-body matrix element in \equ{balle} has been transformed---owing to the Slater-Condon rules---into the matrix element of the corresponding one-body operator, i.e. The Berry connection of a Slater determinant equals the sum of the Berry connections of the orbitals \cite{rap_a20}, ergo (for spinless electrons) The shift vector becomes then From the above results the independent-particle version of \equ{s3} is This formula could be implemented as such within DFT in a supercell framework, to deal with a disordered (yet non inversion-symmetric) material, such as a solid solution with chemical disorder.
-Any differentiable gauge can be adopted, including the parallel-transport gauge, in which case only the third term in the shift vector yields a nonvanishing contribution.
+The ground state $\ket{\Psi_0}$ of a system of independent electrons is a Slater determinant of $N/2$ doubly-occupied periodic orbitals $\ket{u_j}$ with energies $\epsilon_j$; the generic excited state $\ket{\Psi_n}$ is a monoexcited determinant where the occupied state $j$ is replaced by the unoccupied $j'$ one; the transition frequency $\omega_{0n}$ becomes then $\omega_{jj'} = (\epsilon_{j'} - \epsilon_j)/\hbar$.
+One thus recasts \equ{d1} as The many-body matrix element in \equ{balle} has been transformed---owing to the Slater-Condon rules---into the matrix element of the corresponding one-body operator, i.e. The Berry connection of a Slater determinant equals the sum of the Berry connections of the orbitals \cite{rap_a20}, ergo (for spinless electrons) The shift vector becomes then From the above results the independent-particle version of \equ{s3} is This formula could be implemented as such within DFT in a supercell framework, to deal with a disordered (yet non inversion-symmetric) material, such as a solid solution with chemical disorder.
+To the best of the Author's knowledge, the disorder issue has only been investigated via model Hamiltonians \cite{Ishizuka21,Nagaosa22}.